SamyakJain-DS/SamyakJain-DS/README.md

 I am a self taught data analyst.
 I became interested in this field around July 2023, at the end of my 2nd year in college, and since then, have continued to advance myself in the field.
 I got the Google's Professional Data Analyst Certificate in August 2023.
 Currently, I strive to be a master in data science and have spent many hundereds of hours learning about the field from youtube (un-certified), and recently took on a paid data science course that am currently completing.

+Currently learning more about deeper concepts like Machine Learning, Deep Learning, and Generative AI.

 ## Projects

 Please excuse the lack of knowledge in the earlier projects.
 I believe I have improved with successive projects.